 Two different recreation maps for the Lake Tahoe Basin are created by the USDA & NatGeo.
-Several brand for topographic trail maps.
+Several smaller brands for regional topographic trail maps.
 The US Forest Service has the Tahoe National Forest Map that encompasses a much larger area.
 Numerous books exist for backpacking and hiking around Tahoe.

 NatGeo Map #803 Tahoe Basin

 Lake Tahoe Trails Illustrated Map from National Geographic